Maui Phase I Environmental Site Assessments

 Environmental Considerations Unique to Maui

-Key considerations include:
+Key considerations may include:

-- Large parcels that have been subdivided or repurposed
+• Large parcels that have been subdivided or repurposed

-Regional Considerations Across Maui
+Regional Land Use Patterns Across Maui

 Environmental conditions can vary significantly depending on location.
 West Maui, including Lahaina and Kāʻanapali, reflects early commercial use and resort-driven development.
 South Maui, particularly Wailea and Kīhei, is defined by planned resort communities and residential growth.